 Bonus system in Japanese companies

 Japanese companies usually give semi-annual bonuses to their employees.
-There are summer bonuses paid in June or July and winter bonuses paid in December.
-The number of bonuses is based on the company’s profit, so it's not fixed.
+They would give 13th month pay in June or July and 14th month pay in December.
+13th month pay also called as summer bonuses and 14th month pay is winter bonuses.
+The number of bonuses is based on the company’s profit, so it's not fixed but usually around 1-3 times of monthly wage.
 The summer bonus may be higher than the winter one because the company did well in that period, or vice versa.

 Bonus is usually discretionary unless written otherwise in the contract.
 There is no particular scheme for determining bonuses that companies in Japan must follow.
 On top of the uncertain amount, the company also has the right to give it or not, depending on the company’s financial situation.